 Flashlights.
 We are always amazed how often we need a flashlight, often for walking around a resort at night or finding your way through a condo with a power outage.
 Just pack a small one in your suitcase, and you’ll have it when you need it.
 Perhaps you have a light on your phone as well.

 Credit Card and ID.
 You can forget nearly everything on the list above, and still survive if you have your ID and a credit card.
 Be sure not to forget these things, and don’t forget to let your credit card company know you will be traveling if you are usually not one to stray far from your hometown.
 You could be racking up charges quickly in a place where you normally are not, which is a fraud flag for the credit card companies.

-Conclusion.
-There is the reason people forget these things.
+Skiing is a sport that involves lots of gear, and it is easy to forget something — people do it all the time.
 They don’t understand how important they are until they need them and don’t have them.
 So before going on a ski adventure, follow this checklist and leave home prepared with the right gear.
 It will make your slope-time more comfortable and enjoyable!